-Trisel said COVID-19 impacted on its sale growth and it announced the write-down of discontinued parts of the business (lower-margin animal health and pharma/life sciences products).
-Meanwhile, delays in FDA approval of their products in the United States led to the share price halving over MTU's last annual reporting period.
-Following a site visit in November 2021, Charles continues to have high hopes for the company.
+The company says that COVID-19 impacted on its sale growth.
+It announced the write-down of discontinued parts of the business (lower-margin animal health and pharma/life sciences products) and delays in FDA approval of their products in the United States, which led to the share price halving over MTU's last annual reporting period.
+Following a site visit in November 2021, the manager continues to have high hopes for the company.